Huputtautunut/JavaSorting/README.md

 # JavaSorting
-A simple app that shows different kinds of sorting methods
+A simple app that shows different kinds of sorting methods that can be used with Java